rblades/dhworkbook_master/docs/module-5/Exercises.md

 **Resources**

-Here's a graphic & a movie to help with the theoretical side of things:
+Below is a graphic & a movie to help with the theoretical side of things:

 ![Image showing color theory graphic](http://paper-leaf.com/wp-content/uploads/2010/01/ct_1920.jpg)